shivam207/plotExt/README.md

 # plotExt
-Convert Plots in pdf to Tables
+Convert Plots in pdf to Tablular data.

 Full Documentation is available in the /doc folder.